leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-60m-Building-a-Report-from-Scratch.md

 **Step 3:** Unfreeze the panes to view the data how the end user would.

 1. Press **CTRL + SHIFT + T** together on your keyboard or click the **Quick Tools** button.
-2. Press **Enter** or click **Freeze/Unfreeze Panes (current tab)** in the menu.
+2. Press **Enter** or click on **Freeze/Unfreeze Panes (current tab)** in the menu.

 ![](/images/L-Dev-Report_from_Scratch/86.png)

-Your data should look like the following.
+Your data should look like the following screenshot:

 ![](/images/L-Dev-Report_from_Scratch/87.png)

-Now that you know which pieces of data are needed in the report, **you can design the stored procedure**.
+Now that you know which pieces of data are needed in the report, you can design the stored procedure.

 ### Setting up ReportDefaults()

 The ReportDefaults() function is used to capture values from one or a set of cells (or a hard-coded value) then send the value/s to another cell or set of cells.
 Its execution is triggered based on an action or event (read the distinction between an INTERJECT action/event [here](https://docs.gointerject.com/wIndex/ReportDefaults.html#trigger-combination-list)) occurring in the report (for example a save or clear action).
-ReportDefaults() is commonly used to clear values in the filter list after data has been pulled in and then cleared, which is how it will be used in our report.
+ReportDefaults() is commonly used to clear values in the filter list after data has been pulled in and then cleared, which is how it will be used here.
 Read more about ReportDefaults() [here](https://docs.gointerject.com/wIndex/ReportDefaults.html#function-summary).

 In this report, you will be using ReportDefaults to clear out the filter values in cells C21-C23 after a CLEAR is run on the report.
 CLEAR does not do this by default, because it’s scope of control over the report is limited to the *results* of the data pull (CLEAR is only allowed to modify the data that a PULL action brings in, because a CLEAR reverses a PULL).

+**Step 1:** Add the formula to the report.

-**Step 1:** Start by typing **=ReportDefaults()** into cell **C11** and opening the function builder.
+1. Type **=ReportDefaults()** into cell **C11**.
+2. Open the function builder.

 ![](/images/L-Dev-Report_from_Scratch/88.png)

+**Step 2:** Fill in the formula arguments.

 For the arguments OnPullSaveOrBoth and OnClearRunOrBoth, you want ”Pull” and ”Clear” respectively.
 This is because you want to execute “Trigger 2” explained in [the ReportDefaults() documentation](https://docs.gointerject.com/wIndex/ReportDefaults.html#trigger-combination-list).
 With these arguments, ReportDefaults() will trigger when the user performs a Pull-Clear event-action sequence.